Pyneola/TestCase_Unittest/README.md

 # Project Overview

 This project contains multiple Python programs along with their corresponding unit tests.
-All test cases follow best practices using the Arrange-Act-Assert (AAA) methodology.
+All test cases using the Arrange-Act-Assert (AAA) methodology.

 ## Setting Up the Environment

-### 1. Create a Virtual Environment (Recommended)
+### 1. Create a Virtual Environment
 Using a virtual environment (`venv`) helps isolate dependencies for the project.

 #### On Windows: